imantse/WARP-GUIDES/webpack/webpack-guide.md

 ## Webpack GLSL shader loader

-We write our shaders in seperate files.
+We write our shaders in separate files.

 [phaser-glsl-loader](phaser-glsl-loader)